ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 " Catch-all to ignore unmatched lines setlocal errorformat+=%-G%.%#
 ```
-**Important:** this errorformat will only work if `pdflatex` or `latexmk` are used with the `-file-line-error` option, as suggested earlier in [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk)
+**Important:** this errorformat will only work if `pdflatex` or `latexmk` are used with the `-file-line-error` option, as suggested earlier in this article in the section [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk)

 ## Asynchronous compilation with `vim-dispatch`
-This is the final step, and thankfully the implementation is quite simple.First, here is the big picture:
+This is the final step, and thankfully the implementation is quite simple.
+First, here is the big picture:

 ### The big picture
 - Problem: Vim's built-in `:make` and command-line functionality run *synchronously*---this means Vim freezes until the make command finishes executing.
-For execution times over a few tens of milliseconds (and compiling large projects can take many tens of seconds), this delay is unacceptable.
+For execution times over a few tens of milliseconds (and compiling large projects can take tens of *seconds*), this delay is unacceptable.
-Try running `:!pdflatex %` on a large LaTeX file (or this article's custom `:make` if you have everything up and running) and see for yourself---you won't be able to type, move the cursor, or otherwise interact with Vim until compilation finishes.
+Try running `:!pdflatex %` on a large LaTeX file (or use this article's custom `:make` if you have everything up and running) and see for yourself---you won't be able to type, move the cursor, or otherwise interact with Vim until compilation finishes.
 Put simply, that sucks.

 - Solution: use an *asynchronous build plugin*.

 ### Asynchronous build plugins
 Asynchronous build plugins allow you to run shell commands asynchronously from within Vim without freezing up your editor.
-For this series I recommend Tim Pope's [`vim-dispatch`](https://github.com/tpope/vim-dispatch), but I have also used [skywind300](https://github.com/skywind3000)'s [asyncrun.vim](https://github.com/skywind3000/asyncrun.vim) with good results.
+For this series I recommend using Tim Pope's [`vim-dispatch`](https://github.com/tpope/vim-dispatch), but I have also used [skywind300](https://github.com/skywind3000)'s [asyncrun.vim](https://github.com/skywind3000/asyncrun.vim) with good results.
-You can install Dispatch or AsyncRun with the installation method of your choice, just like any other Vim plugin
+You can install Dispatch or AsyncRun, just like any other Vim plugin, with the installation method of your choice.
 <!-- TODO? reference prerequisites about plugin installation -->

-Both are straightforward to use---Dispatch provides a `:Make` command while AsyncRun provides an `:AsyncRun` command; both are asynchronous equivalents of `:make` or `:!`.
+Both are straightforward to use---Dispatch provides a `:Make` command while AsyncRun provides a `-program=make` option for the `:AsyncRun` command;
+both are asynchronous equivalents of `:make` or `:!`.
 Here are some concrete examples:
 ```vim
 :!pdflatex %                     " compile the current file synchronously with vanilla pdflatex